Positioning Isn’t About the Market—It’s About You

 A Thought to Leave You With

 Positioning isn’t a formula.
 It’s a practice.
 It’s about consistently showing up as the version of your business that aligns with your values, your strengths, and your audience’s needs.
-When you do that, your position doesn’t just serve your business—it serves the people you’re here to help.
+When you approach positioning with clarity and intention, it doesn’t just serve your business—it serves the people you’re here to help.